Did you know that in Mandarin, the word ‘er’ could mean ‘two’, ‘ear’ or ‘child’ depending on how it is pronounced and the context in which it is used?

 - Our classroom environments are set up to encourage small-group learning where discussion and learning take place with the teacher’s guidance.

-- Our children are given the time and opportunities to explore interesting materials, share their existing knowledge and they are also asked questions which help provoke further thinking and inquiries.
+- Our children are given the time and opportunities to explore interesting materials, share their existing knowledge and they are also asked questions that help provoke further thinking and inquiries.

 - Our inquiry-based learning approach offers meaningful contexts so that children benefit from learning in authentic environments that relate to everyday life.
 The children's interest is sustained when the lesson flows naturally based on their questions while remaining applicable to their individual personal experiences.